gerasimenkoao/Prusa3StarWarsEdition/ReadME.txt

 TIEFighter1x have size 482x520mm
 TIEFighter2x - two side with size 500x500mm
-All elements can be cutted from 500х1250 sheet of plywood (20x60inch)
+All elements can be cutted from 500х1250 sheet of plywood (20x60inch) Inner size between sides is 470mm.
+The shelf is asymmetrical - motors and rods shifted to the right at 5mm - mount it carefully!

 Alsou 4 bulding frame needed next parts: